zyyan-cc/SRANet/README.md

 This project is released under the Apache 2.0 License.
 For details see the `LICENSE` file.

 ## Acknowledgement
-This library is constructed based on the following repos:
+This library is constructed based on the following repo:
 - MMsegmentation https://github.com/open-mmlab/mmsegmentation